APIs, concepts, guides, and more

 For moves that use jerk percent, the acceleration and deceleration arguments represent the average acceleration and deceleration values for the move, not the peak values.
 As a consequence, the time of the move remains independent of the jerk percent value, which allows users to more easily calculate the time of a move.
 For point-to-point moves, this time is the same as a trapezoidal move with the same move parameters.

 In many applications it is important to know the maximum acceleration and deceleration of a particular move.
 As discussed earlier, when using jerk percent, the average acceleration and decelerations are specified (not the maximum values).
-Fortunately, there is a simple conversion between average and maximum accelerations:
+Fortunately, there is a simple conversion between average and maximum accelerations.

 Maximum Acceleration